KaikaiSong99/study/trajectory-vis-study-test/assets/introduction.md

 We will ask you a set of questions based on given visualization(s) and then we will be done.
 The test will take about 20 minutes.
 You can participate in this study either with or without technical background.
 Please complete all questions without interruption.
-Please use a mouse and do not complete it on a phone.
+Please use a mouse and do not complete it on a phone, 16:9 display with 1366 * 768 or higher resolution is recommended.
 We recommend doing the test using Chrome.

 # Informed Consent: